Steatoda albomaculata

 Steatoda albomaculata or white-spotted false widow spider is a species of cobweb spider in the family Theridiidae.
-It is found in North America, Europe and Russia, North Africa, Israel, Kazakhstan, Iran, Central Asia, China, Korea, Japan.
+It is found in North America, Europe and Russia, North Africa, Israel, Kazakhstan, Iran, Central Asia, China, Korea, and Japan.

 Subspecies

 Steatoda albomaculata used to have 2 subspecies: Steatoda albomaculata infuscata and it's nominotypical subspecies Steatoda albomaculata albomaculata.
-In 2024 S. a. infuscata is synonymized with Steatoda albomaculata.
+In 2024 S. a. infuscata was synonymized with Steatoda albomaculata.
 Currently, it has no subspecies.